 The Auburn Fire Department provides fire extinguisher safety classes to non-profit organizations in Auburn.
-To schedule a class, contact the Fire Department Planner at (207)333-6633 ext.
-4. For private businesses, you may contact any fire extinguisher company for more information.
+To schedule a class, contact the fire department at (207)333-6633 ext.
+7. For private businesses, you may contact any fire extinguisher company for more information.
 Please refer to the yellow pages in the local phone directory for a company that carries Underwriters Laboratory (UL) equipment.

 Fire Prevention Week is held each fall.
 During this time, firefighters visit each public school to conduct fire drills and inspections.
 Tours are also given at the stations upon request.
-To schedule a tour, please contact the Fire Department Planner at (207)333.6633 ext.
-4.
+To schedule a tour, please contact the fire department at (207)333.6633 ext.
+7.

 The Auburn Fire Department offers a Juvenile Firesetter Program for the Androscoggin County area.
 Parents who have children that are inclined to play with fire or have an unusual curiosity about fire are encouraged to contact Fire Prevention Officer David O'Connell at 207.333.6633 ext.
 6 or firstname.lastname@example.org for information on intervention counseling.

-In conjunction with Fire Prevention Week, the fire department hosts an annual open house at Engine 3 Station, which is located at 550 Minot Avenue.
+In conjunction with Fire Prevention Week the fire department hosts an annual open house in October at Engine 3 Station at 550 Minot Avenue.
 In an atmosphere of fun, it's purpose it to provide fire safety education in order to protect lives and property from fire and to familiarize the community with fire and emergency medical services provided by the Auburn Fire Department.
 Citizens can visit with on-duty firefighters, pick up an array of fire prevention and safety tips, and enjoy refreshments and activities at the open house.
 Activities include demonstrations of various firefighting equipment and apparatus, tours of the station, a visit with Sparky, and a bounce house for the kids.